 Zinc (Zn) – Deficiencies are not common but toxicity has been reported in fields located near smelters of metals.

 Manganese (Mn) – This is not an essential element but in one case where excessive limestone was added to a hay field, the hay then became low in manganese and the subsequent foals born from mothers eating this hay had severely deformed limbs.
-However deficiency and toxicity are rarely found in horses fed good quality pasture and hay.
+However, deficiency and toxicity are rarely found in horses fed good quality pasture and hay.

-Selenium (Se) – This mineral is low in some soils and a deficiency can be seen in newborn foals as a muscular dystrophy called “White Muscle Disease.”
+Selenium (Se) – This mineral is low in some soils and a deficiency can be seen in newborn foals as muscular dystrophy called “White Muscle Disease.”
 They are often too weak to stand or swallow and die of starvation.
 Testing and then supplementing the mare before birth will avoid this disease.
 Deficiencies in horses older than newborns horses have not been shown to cause problems though most commercial feeds add selenium routinely.
-Toxicity with selenium is more of a concern in the western states in America (Wyoming, Colorado, South and North Dakota, Montana, Utah and Nebraska) because some plants store selenium which are then eaten by the horse.
+Toxicity with selenium is more of a concern in the western states of America (Wyoming, Colorado, South and North Dakota, Montana, Utah and Nebraska) because some plants store selenium which is then eaten by the horse.
 Horse owners living in these areas are aware of this and avoid these plants.
 Toxicity causes “Blind Staggers” which may include lethargy, unsteady gait, difficulty breathing, diarrhea, increased pulse, respirations and temperature and death.
 While toxicity is not common in commercial feeds, it is a potential threat to all horses eating commercial mixes.
-With great sadness, my friend watched 12 polo ponies die a terrible death in front of him after all the horses had been given an IV medicine made with an accidental 10 fold amount of selenium.
+With great sadness, my friend watched 12 polo ponies die a terrible death in front of him after all the horses had been given an IV medicine made with an accidental 10-fold amount of selenium.
 Care should be taken when feeding anything with selenium supplementation.

 The common elements in horses that can become “charged” include sodium (Na+), chloride (Cl-), potassium (K+), calcium (Ca++), magnesium (Mg++), carbonate (HCO – – –) and phosphate (PO4 – –).
-The + and – signs after the elemental abbreviation means that the element is in the charged or ionic state.
+The + and – signs after the elemental abbreviation mean that the element is in the charged or ionic state.
 Why is this important in horses?
 Because the only way to get these elements into a charged state is to keep them apart and separated.
-This is an activity every cell in the body expends energy on every moment of the life of the horse.
+This is an activity in every cell in the body that expends energy on every moment of the life of the horse.
 It is just like two lovers each in separate rooms; there is great potential but a wall between them.
 When the potential between charged ions is signaled for and the charged ions come together, an action occurs through this created current by the movement of ions across the wall.
 Every action made in the body is because a potential between 2 charged ions created an electric current through an opening in the wall between them.
-Such actions include contracting a muscle, sending a nerve transmission, a heart beat, a thought, the scratching of an itch – everything.
-These currents are what is measured in the EKG of your heart.
+Such actions include contracting a muscle, sending a nerve transmission, a heartbeat, a thought, the scratching of an itch – everything.
+These currents are what are measured in the EKG of your heart.

 The charged elements are physically forced into the spaces outside the cell (extracellular space) or inside the cell (intracellular space).
 Na+ is primarily outside the cell and K+ is primarily inside the cell.
-Their concentrations are precisely controlled in the horse with the gradient between the two constant.
+Their concentrations are precisely controlled in the horse with the gradient between the two held constant.
 The same is true with all ions creating potentials across solid membranes.
 Whenever ions are allowed to come together, the potential is experienced, the current made and the action occurs.